Should we run into each other today – and stranger things have happened! – you may notice that the tip of the thumbnail on my right hand is black.

 Then again, odds are just as good that you’ll notice the blackened end of my right thumb, because once again, in an effort to clean up Our Fair City, I’ve soiled myself.

 You see, I hate graffiti.
 Do what you like with your own stuff, but leave my bus stop alone.

 That’s right.
 I said “my bus stop”.
 It’s mine.
 Mine!
-Through eight years of steady patronage, including my fight to actually have the structure put into place and including the daily litter-picking-up service that I provide throughout my neighborhood, it’s mine.
+Through ten years of steady patronage, including my fight to actually have the structure put into place and the daily litter-picking-up service that I provide throughout my neighborhood, it’s mine.

 Frankly, the whole neighborhood is mine.
 Just ask me.

 And I’m tired of it being defaced.

 So here’s what I want to see happen: